Economy Versus Disease Spread: Reopening Mechanisms for COVID 19

-Our results crucially imply the existence of mechanisms that can trade off between their effectiveness in damping the spread of COVID-19 and the work output ratio.
-The mechanisms we study are elementary and can be easily coupled with other policies such as social distancing and wearing face masks that can further reduce the spread of COVID-19.
-For convenience, we have categorized our mechanisms based on their economic ratios.
+For convenience, we have categorized our mechanisms based on their work ratios.
 The low end of this spectrum provides the best flattening ratio.
-So naturally, when case surge (characterized by a higher transmission probability or reproductive rate) or when easing out of complete lockdown, we may wish to opt for the low economic ratio options that have improved flattening ratio.
-As case numbers improve, we have a couple of strategies that we can trade between.
-On the one hand, low case numbers afford us the ability to contact trace more effectively and thereby stomp the spread.
-On the other hand, we can also move to mechanisms with improved economic ratio.
-As demonstrated by our results, if the transmission probability is reduced, then the peak number of cases (as well as the total number of cases, in many mechanisms) goes down significantly.
-Following social distancing and mask wearing and other public health guidelines, reduces the transmission probability and thus increases the efficacy of the mechanisms, allowing deployment of high-ER mechanisms as well.
+So naturally, when cases surge (characterized by a higher transmission probability or reproductive rate) or when easing out of complete lockdown, we may wish to opt for the low work ratio options that have an improved flattening ratio.
+As case numbers decrease, we have a couple of strategies that we can choose between.
+On the one hand, low case numbers afford us the ability to contact trace more effectively and thereby stop the spread.
+On the other hand, we can also move to mechanisms with improved work ratio.

+\emph{An important point to note is that if the transmission probability (reproductive rate) is reduced, then the efficacy of group scheduling is increased even further.} Thus reducing the transmission probability by following public health guidelines like wearing masks, social distancing, and hand washing will be very beneficial.
+Moreover, following these guidelines can increases the efficacy of the mechanisms, allowing deployment of high-WR mechanisms as well.